The shattered lands

 Wiltwind

-Suspended in a tunnel of powerful essence, this jagged rift is a confluence of the great Auran leyline known as the Meanderwind.
+Suspended in a tunnel of powerful essence, this jagged rift is a confluence of the great Auran ley line known as the Manderwind.
 Navigating this magically volatile region is extremely dangerous for those who fail to understand its nature.
-The Meanderwind disrupts the usual magic used by most airships, and flying into it can lead to catastrophic results.
-Many of the worst cases are carried along the leyline until they reach Wiltwind, creating a haunting airship graveyard suspended in the sky.
+The Manderwind in this regiontwists upon itself like water to a rapid, invisibly disrupting the usual magic used by most airships, and flying into it can lead to catastrophic results.
+Abandoned ships from across the region are carried along the ley line until they reach Wiltwind, creating a haunting airship graveyard suspended in the sky.
+Countless lifeless ghost ships from all across the world of Crudilex are carried by the flow of Auran essence and deposited into Wiltwind, like corpses washed up on a beach.
+These abandoned vessels drift aimlessly suspended in the air, remnants of their crews long gone or lost to time.

 Nil'Hallowrahk, The Umbrian Dragon